Task Plans in Develop Mode

 Executing

 Click Execute when the plan is in Agreed status.
-The AI begins writing code across all affected repositories:
+The AI begins implementing the plan step by step.

 Changes are committed directly to your connected repositories using the configured credentials.